You don’t have to look far to find a ton of cool things to do in Pai, Thailand.

 Rent a Scooter in Pai and Explore!

 A note of caution – Please be aware that scooters are not toys.
 It seems like every month we read a news report out of Thailand about a tourist dying in a motorcycle accident.
-Sometimes alcohol is a factor, sometimes its inexperience with driving a scooter, sometimes it’s simply bad luck.
-Either way, use caution, and drive responsibly.
-Be aware that the rules of the road are very different in Thailand then they are in the west.
+Sometimes alcohol is a factor, sometimes it’s inexperience with driving a scooter, and sometimes it’s simply bad luck.
+Either way, use caution and drive responsibly.
+Be aware that the rules of the road are very different in Thailand than they are in the West.
 What you expect another motorist to do is not necessarily what they WILL do, so drive accordingly.